kcm2/ab/references/angelbeatshd.rst

 * They walk around the classrooms with weapons, and the students are staring at them.
 They notice Kanade coming down the stairs, and she notices them, commenting "you guys never learn".
 * Kanade says she is confiscating the weapons, because it is morally wrong (rather than being against the school rules).
 * Yuri doesn't want to, Kanade activates Hand Sonic, and Yuri/SSS runs away.
-* Ooyama gets seperated, and pulled into an unused classroom.
+* Ooyama gets separated, and pulled into an unused classroom.
 Hinata notices Ooyama is missing, and they go back and find that Ooyama has been attacked with scissors.
 * They discuss that this attacker is crazy, they split up again to find the attacker but Hinata asks Noda and Yuri for a favour.
 * Hinata explores, and finds a blood trail on the floor and follows it.
 * Hinata notices that the attacker is following them, he draws a gun and aims it above his head.
-* **Cut back** to Hinata planning with Yuri, he asks for the gun and Yuri knows he is planning to use it as a siginal.
+* **Cut back** to Hinata planning with Yuri, he asks for the gun and Yuri knows he is planning to use it as a signal.
 * **Cuts back to the present**, Hinata fires the gun and Noda swings in via the window.
 * Noda manages to get the attacker pinned down to the ground, who is actually a girl, he asks Hinata for help as holding her down is a struggle.
 * Shiina and Yuri arrive and Yuri comments that she's only attacking guys.